vakhrymchuk/dev-test/BUSROUTES.md

 - `service.sh`: starts / stops your micro service.
 Accepts `start|stop|block`
   and the path to a **bus routes data file** as arguments (`bash service.sh start FILE`).
-After your micro service got started it shall answer queries until its terminated.
+After your micro service got started it shall answer queries until it is terminated.
 Please use the template provided in the `template` sub-directory.
 Usually you only have to specify `RUN` and `NAME`.
 Something like this: